-Make homemade Eggs Benedict with your very own buttery hollandaise sauce, or drizzle this sauce over everything from salmon to steak, to vegetables.
+Make homemade Eggs Benedict with your very own buttery hollandaise sauce, or drizzle this sauce over everything from salmon to steak, to vegetables like lovely Oven Roasted Asparagus.
 This rich and creamy hollandaise goes with just about everything!

 What is Hollandaise?
 What Does it Taste Like?